THE CLOCK STARTS TICKING AGAIN

 Joel speaks of “the great and the terrible day of the Lord.”
 And then, in that time setting, he declares:

-And it shall come to pass, that he that is left in Zion, and he that remaineth in Jerusalem, shall be called holy, even every one that is written among the living in Jerusalem: (Isaiah 4:3)
+And it shall come to pass that he who is left in Zion [tested Christians] and remains in Jerusalem will be called holy — everyone who is recorded among the living in Jerusalem.
+(Isaiah 4:3)

-And it waxed great, even to the host of heaven; and it cast down some of the host and of the stars to the ground, and stamped upon them.
+And it grew up to the host of heaven; and it cast down some of the host and some of the stars to the ground, and trampled them.
 (Daniel 8:10)

 Because of the exceedingly great darkness that even now is hovering above the nations of the world, the Lord will provide a covering for those who serve Him faithfully, keeping the word of His patience.
 This is the night “when no man can work” (John 9:4).

-Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
+Come, my people, enter your chambers, and shut your doors behind you; hide yourself, as it were, for a little moment, until the indignation is past.
 (Isaiah 26:20)

-It is our point of view that during those darkest of days, the latter part of the seventieth week, there will be victorious saints who know their God and who can assist their weaker brothers and sisters—saints who are not laboring in their own strength but in the power of the Father and the Son who will be dwelling in them in anticipation of that horrible era.
+It is our belief that during those darkest of days, the latter part of the seventieth week, there will be victorious saints who know their God and who can assist their weaker brothers and sisters — saints who are not laboring in their own strength but in the power of the Father and the Son who will be dwelling in them in anticipation of that horrible era.

-“Behold, a king shall reign in righteousness, and princes shall rule in judgment.
-Each of these (the King and His princes) will be as a hiding place from the wind, and a covert from the tempest; as rivers of water in a dry place, as the shadow of a great rock in a weary land.”
+A man [the King and His princes] will be as a hiding place from the wind, and a cover from the tempest, as rivers of water in a dry place, as the shadow of a great rock in a weary land.
+(Isaiah 32:1-2)

 When will it be necessary for Christ and His conquerors, those who stand with Him on Mount Zion (Revelation 14:1), to shelter people from the storm?
 Certainly not during the thousand-year Kingdom Age.
 Rather it will be during the latter part of the seventieth week.

-No preaching of the Gospel will be permitted, and the Holy Spirit will not be poured out, during the second half of the week.
+During the second half of the week, no preaching of the true Gospel will be permitted and the Holy Spirit will not be poured out.
+Deviously, a false gospel lacking repentance might be allowed.
 The “sacrifice” and the “grain offering” will cease in the middle of the week (Daniel 9:27).
 No individual in the major cities will be able to receive Christ for salvation and no person will be able to be baptized with the Holy Spirit of God.

 We think that the “sacrifice” refers to the preaching of the atonement for sin and the “grain offering” signifies the outpouring of the Spirit of God upon people.
 The feast of Pentecost celebrated the conclusion of the grain harvest.
 Also, it may be noted that the grain ceased growing during the seven lean years of Joseph.

-It is hard to picture a world in which there is no preaching of the Gospel but this soon will be the case.
+It is hard to picture a world in which there is no preaching of the true Gospel, but this soon will be the case.
 First must come the most powerful of all revivals, the pouring out of God’s Spirit on all flesh (Joel 2:28).
-After that, the power of Christ will be exercised in the protecting and nourishing of His true saints, not in the gathering of the Gentiles.
-For during the seventieth week the time of the Gentiles will come to an end (Romans 11:25).
+After that, the power of Christ will be exercised in protecting and nourishing His true saints, not in gathering the Gentiles.
+For during the seventieth week, the time of the Gentiles will come to an end (Romans 11:25).